3222h/car-anime/README.md

 ### 📍 Using the application

-* Link to the application: [Real-Time Battery Level Indicator](https://dreamy-swirles-93aadb.netlify.app/)
+* Link to the application: [Simple Car Game/Animation](https://dreamy-swirles-93aadb.netlify.app/)
 * Or you can view the program from my portfolio: [My Portfolio](https://saimcode.github.io/myportfolio/)

 ## ❔ Help